mcostner/DR_BCP/README.md

-# Disaster Recovery and Business Continuity Plan (SMB Edition)
+# Disaster Recovery &
+Business Continuity Plan (SMB Edition)

 This repository contains a practical, no-fluff disaster recovery and business continuity plan tailored for small to mid-sized businesses.